-Injured by a Defective Product?
+Injured by a Defective Product in Illinois?
 Who is Responsible?

 Scott Blumenshine